The Lobster

 The lobster was crestfallen.

-“I’m sorry,” he said.
+“I’m sorry,” said Steven.

 “Sorry!” echoed Langostius, and scoffed.

-“I wish I had told you, before—”
+“I wish I’d told you, before—”

-“A truce,” he echoed, and nodded.
+“A truce,” he echoed, nodding.

 “Cheers,” they said, almost in unison.

-“Aren’t you gonna drink yours?” he asked.
+“Are you going to drink yours?” he asked.

 “By all means.”

-He took up the second bottle and downed it as quickly as the first.
+He took up the second bottle, and downed it as quickly as the first.

-Steven blinked.
-He was very drunk.
+Steven blinked: he was very drunk.

-Langostius was looking at him.
+Langostius was studying him.
 “Everything alright, Steven?”

-“Ah—perhaps you should fetch some water!”
+“Ah—perhaps you should fetch some water, then!”

-He sank back into the sofa, defeated; sobriety and faculties had forsaken him.
-His substance use had never before yielded this outcome: he had been transported to lands unimaginable, cradled in the arms of God, imbued with the light and love of all that is good and pure—but he’d never felt this, this emptiness, a sensation of sinking so deep into his body he feared he would never get out.
+Steven made for the kitchen, but on standing felt dizzy and unwell.
+He faltered, groping an arm of the couch, before falling back to his original position.
+Sobriety and faculties had forsaken him.
+His substance use, which even he could admit was considerable, had never yielded this outcome: he had been carried to lands unimaginable, cradled in the arms of the angels, imbued with the light and love of all things good and pure—but this was new, this emptiness, a sensation of sinking so deep into himself he feared he would never get out.

 Langostius shivered as if very cold.

 “Steven?
-Are you there?
-I came to pick up my things.”
+I came to get my things.”

 The knocking persisted.